rust-secure-code/cargo-auditable/README.md

 ### Can I make `cargo` always build with `cargo auditable`?

-Yes, with the magic of shell aliases!
+Yes!
 For example, on Linux/macOS/etc add this to your `.bashrc`:

 ```bash
 alias cargo="cargo auditable"
 ```

+If you're using a shell other than bash, or if using an alias is not an option, [see here.](REPLACING_CARGO.md)

 ### Is there any tooling to consume this data?